Funeral Planning

 Planning a funeral on bank holiday weekends or during the Christmas season requires a combination of patience and proactive communication.
 While the 3–5 week wait times expected in 2025 and 2026 may seem daunting, they also provide families with a unique window to slow down and focus on grieving rather than rushing through logistics.

 By embracing digital tools and considering a two-part service, you can honor your loved one's memory without the added burden of holiday-induced stress.
-Remember that the funeral director is your partner in this process; notify them immediately upon a death to secure one of the coveted early-January time slots.
+Note that the funeral director is your partner in this process; notify them immediately upon a death to secure one of the coveted early-January time slots.

 💡